Effective: September 1, 2022

 - The Customer’s Instructions.
 Slack may share and disclose Information in accordance with a Customer’s instructions and with appropriate consent, including any applicable terms in the Customer Agreement and the Customer’s use of Services functionality and in compliance with applicable law and legal process.
 Some sharing at a Customer’s request may incur additional fees.

 - Displaying the Services.
-When an Authorized User submits Information, it may be displayed to other Authorized Users in the same or connected Workspaces.
-For example, an Authorized User’s email address may be displayed with their Workspace profile.
+When an Authorized User submits Information, it may be displayed or discoverable to other Authorized Users in the same or connected Workspaces or Slack Connect instances.
+For example, an Authorized User’s email address may be displayed with their Workspace profile, or other profile and organizational information may be displayed to Authorized Users.
 Please consult the Help Center for more information on Services functionality.

-- Customer Access.
+- Customer access.
 Owners, administrators, Authorized Users, and other Customer representatives and personnel may be able to access, modify, or restrict access to Information.
-This may include, for example, your employer using Service features to export logs of Workspace activity, or accessing or modifying your profile details.
-For information about your Workspace settings, please see https://slack.com/account/settings.
+This may include, for example, your employer using features of the Services to access or modify your profile details, or to export logs of Workspace activity.
+For information about your Workspace settings, please visit https://slack.com/account/settings.

-- Third-Party Service Providers and Partners.
+- Third-Party service providers and partners.
 We may engage third-party companies or individuals as service providers or business partners to process Information and support our business.
-These third parties may, for example, provide virtual computing and storage services, or we may share business information to develop strategic partnerships with Third-Party Service providers to support our common customers.
+These third parties may, for example, provide virtual computing and storage services, assist Slack with verifying Owners and Customers, or we may share business information to develop strategic partnerships with Third-Party service providers to support our common customers.
+In this respect, depending on the Third-Party service provided, Slack may share your Information.
 Additional information about the subprocessors we use to support delivery of our Services is set forth at Slack Subprocessors.

 - Third-Party Services.
-Customer may enable or permit Authorized Users to enable Third-Party Services.
-We require each Third-Party Service to disclose all permissions for information access in the Services, but we do not guarantee that they do so.
-When enabled, Slack may share Information with Third-Party Services.
+A Customer may enable, or permit Authorized Users to enable, Third-Party Services.
+We require each Third-Party Service provider to disclose all permissions for information accessible through the Services, but we do not guarantee that they do so.
+When Third-Party Services are enabled by a Customer or an Authorized User, Slack may share Information with Third-Party Services.
 Third-Party Services are not owned or controlled by Slack and third parties that have been granted access to Information may have their own policies and practices for its collection, use, and sharing.
 Please check the permissions, privacy settings, and notices for these Third-Party Services or contact the provider for any questions.

 - Corporate Affiliates.
-Slack may share Information with its corporate affiliates, parents and/or subsidiaries.
+Slack may share Information with our corporate affiliates, parents and/or subsidiaries.

-- To Comply with Laws.
-If we receive a request for information, we may disclose Information if we reasonably believe disclosure is in accordance with or required by any applicable law, regulation or legal process.
-Please see the Data Request Policy, Data Request Overview, and Transparency Report to understand how Slack responds to requests to disclose data from government agencies, law enforcement entities, and other sources.
+- Law Enforcement and Regulators.
+If we receive a request for information, we may disclose Other Information if we reasonably believe disclosure is in accordance with or required by any applicable law, regulation or legal process.
+Please review the Data Request Policy, Data Request Overview, and Transparency Report to understand how Slack responds to requests to disclose data from government agencies, law enforcement entities, and other sources.
+This may at times include information that Slack Technologies, LLC processes on behalf of Slack Technologies Limited in its role as a subprocessor, including as pursuant to the terms of any data protection agreement between Slack and its Customers.

 International Data Transfers